cww97/Philosophers/README.md

 ## Experimental Result

+Our experiment environment is Windows Subsystem Linux(WSL), Ubuntu-64.

 ![deadlock](/doc/deadlock.jpg)

 This is the part result of `./philosophoer -normal -n 5`.
 Obiviousy we can observe a deadlock.